gitzain/backpack/README.md

 ## Motivation
 Sick of bloated backup software and confusing interfaces?
 BackPack was born out of frustration.
 I built this simple script using rsync to automate daily backups, keeping your data safe and your mind clear.

+BackPack backs up your data, using incremental backups to only store what's changed, saving space while ensuring you have a complete history of your files.

 ## Installation & Usage